 I've seen it everywhere, in the markets, in the villages.
 It is especially the old ladies who wear it.

 I also met some men, an ikat around the kidneys.
 There are lots of ways to tie the ikat and to wrap it around oneself, this one being able to be transformed indifferently into coat, shawl, skirt, sarong or baby carrier ...

 It is a fabric that is expensive, up to 1 million rupees (about 80 €) for the most beautiful pieces.
 Related to the standard of living of the island, it's a hell of a lot.
 In the past, the dimensions, colors and designs of an ikat also reflected the social status of the wearer.

 An ikat, it takes a lot of time to make, from several weeks to several months, because it is necessary to dye each weft thread in specific places, to form the future patterns, before the actual weaving.
 The most beautiful ikats are reserved for important occasions, ceremonies and family reunions.

 Weaving ikat, a woman's craft

 Misir, my driver-guide, who made me discover Flores from east to west, stopped at a moment with a family of his acquaintance, so that I could observe a weaver in full action.

 Nice people.
 The old lady very willingly agreed that I take her picture, with big smiles, while kindly lecturing the children intimidated by my presence.

 I have long observed the peaceful and patient work of this old lady, seated on the dusty floor, literally attached to her loom by a wooden strap and fabric in the back.

-I do not particularly like traditional crafts and it's been a long time since I bring back more "memories" of my travels in Indonesia.
+I am not particularly fond of traditional handicrafts and it's been a long time since I bring back "souvenirs" from my travels in Indonesia.
 But this job forces my admiration.
-It seems incredibly complex: it is necessary to color the threads in the right place, in advance, and do not go wrong by arranging the frame, to reconstruct sometimes very elaborate drawings ...
+It seems to me incredibly complex: you have to colour the threads in the right place, in advance, and then not make a mistake when arranging the weft, to reconstitute sometimes very elaborate drawings...